muratk5n/thirdwave/en/README.md

 ---

-It probably had more to do with the pocketbook then culture war.
+The non-existence of the red-wave probably had more to do with the pocketbook then culture war.
 Econ wasn't doing too bad...

 "Abortion rights and Republican tilt to the far right helped Democrats hold on in key races across the US, analysts say"